coreos/docs/running-coreos/cloud-providers/rackspace/index.md

 ### Store Account Information

 Edit your config file (`~/.supernova`) to store your Rackspace username, API key (referenced as `OS_PASSWORD`) and some other settings.
-The `OS_TENANT_NAME` should be set to your Rackspace account ID, which is displayed in the upper right-hand corner of the cloud control panel UI.
+The `OS_TENANT_NAME` should be set to your Rackspace account ID, which can be found by clicking on your rackspace username in the upper right-hand corner of the cloud control panel UI.

 ```ini
 [production]